The Changes In Creative Work & Entrepreneurship

 1. Raw Materials

 Within this category are also the skills required to make nails.
-Commoners in the time of blacksmiths knew more than we do about smithing, but they still wouldn’t have learned the skills required to be a blacksmith.
-Before you had any chance of being a blacksmith, you had to learn how to be a blacksmith, and to learn how to be a blacksmith, you had to have access to a teacher that had all of the required materials to be a successful blacksmith.
+Commoners in the time of blacksmiths knew more than we do about smithing, but they still wouldn’t have learned the skills required to be a blacksmith on their own.
+Before you had any chance of being a blacksmith, you had to learn how to be a blacksmith, and to learn how to be a blacksmith, you had to have access to a teacher who had all of the required materials to be a successful blacksmith.

 Note here that I say means to market, and I mean that very broadly.
 As long as you could get your nails to people who wanted them, you’d be okay.
-It would be better if you had direct access to them – for instance, by having your shop in the vicinity of people who wanted nails – since that would allow you more profit due to not having to pay someone else to transport them for you (or pay for yourself to get to where your buyers are), but as long as you could get your product in front of people who needed that product for less than the cost of producing and shipping your product to them, you’d be able to make a profit.
+It would be better if you had direct access to those people - for instance, by having your shop in their vicinity - since that would allow you more profit due to not having to pay someone else to transport nails for you (or pay for yourself to get to where your buyers were), but as long as you could get your product in front of people who needed it for less than the cost of producing and shipping your product to them, you’d be able to make a profit.

 Having all of these ingredients was a necessary part of starting an entrepreneurial endeavor, but it wasn’t sufficient to be successful at it.
 To be a successful blacksmith, you had to create products to sell.
 That meant spending time battling the heat of the forge and the fatigue of striking metal all day.